 Skill Level: Difficult

 At 13,167 feet, Cloud Peak is the tallest point in the Bighorn Mountains and the journey to its summit is 23 miles round-trip.
-Along the way, enjoy views of turquoise glaciated lakes and the peaceful Cloud Peak Wilderness.
+Consequently, along the way you will find views of turquoise glaciated lakes and the peaceful Cloud Peak Wilderness.
 There are several ways to the top, but the most commonly used route begins at West Tensleep Trailhead near Ten Sleep.

 12. Teton Crest